 Pine trees that reach right up to the water’s edge, white sand, beautiful bays, crystal-clear water, hidden coves.
-Halkidiki’s beaches are so great in number that you can’t possibly count them all, but take out a map and have a go all the same; Kavourotripes, Mikro (small) and Megalo (large) Karidi, Kalogria, Kriopigi, Agios Mamas, Sani…do you give up yet?
-Just make it easy for yourself and dive into all its stunning beauty.
+Halkidiki’s beaches are so great in number that you can’t possibly count them all, but take out a map and have a go all the same: Kavourotripes, Mikro (small) and Megalo (large) Karidi, Kalogria, Kriopigi, Agios Mamas, Sani… You better not have given up.
+You’ve only just started.

 A five-star stay

-Halkidiki tempts you to live a life of luxury at any one of its many luxury beach resorts.
-High-end service, activities, spas and a plethora of unique experiences; private dining on the beach, soothing spa treatments, roomy villas right on the water, molecular gastronomy and renowned wines.
-You can also find private marinas, casinos, boutique shops, top-flight bars and restaurants… the epitome of classic 5 star luxury in Northern Greece.
+Halkidiki tempts you to live a life of luxury at any one of its many beach resorts.
+High-end service and a plethora of unique experiences await, from soothing spa treatments to fine dining and discovering fantastic new wines.

 Petralona Cave and the 700,000-year-old man

-Here you’ll wander in awe among masterpieces sculpted over eons by nature’s own hand; stalactites that sparkle in the dark, dazzling ‘dwarf stalagmites’.
-One of the most stunning caves in Europe and one of the most impressive attractions in the area, tells a very old story: Here, hidden among the stalagmites, the skull of an Archanthrapus (700,000 years old) was discovered.
-Aged 30-35 years, he was considered elderly for that era.
+Prepare to be awe-struck by this masterpiece, sculpted over eons by nature’s own hand.
+With stalactites that sparkle in the dark and ‘dwarf stalagmites’, it’s one of the most stunning caves in Europe.
+It also tells a very old story: Here, hidden among the stalagmites, the 700,000-year-old skull of an early human (Archanthrapus) was discovered.
+Aged 30-35 years, he was considered elderly for that time.

-An object lesson in how to construct a city from scratch, here at this archaeological site, you’ll see how the famous Hippodamian grid plan, the foundation for the science of town planning, was organised.
+An object lesson in how to construct a city from scratch, here at this archaeological site you’ll see how the famous Hippodamian grid plan (considered the foundation for modern town planning) was organised.
 Houses, avenues and communal areas have all been excavated at the site, which also commands panoramic views of its surrounds.

 Drop anchor in Porto Koufos

 What lies behind the cliffs to the south of Sithonia?
 A secret harbour through an opening just 300m wide.
-This is the ancient Toronaios port, mentioned by Thucydides as the largest and most secure port in Ancient Greece.
+This is the ancient port of Toronaios, mentioned by Thucydides as the largest and most secure port in Ancient Greece.
 It was nicknamed the “deaf port” because you cannot hear the sea if you stand inside the bay.

-You are in Macedonia, the birthplace of one of the great Greek philosophers.
-Walk in his footsteps.
-Near the village of Olympiada, visit Ancient Stagira, Aristotle’s birthplace.
-In the village, you’ll find the Alsos of Aristotle, with a compass, pendulum and prism – instruments so vital to the work of the mind he conducted here.
+Macedonia is the birthplace of one of the great Greek philosophers.
+So it’s only right that you walk in his footsteps.
+Near the village of Olympiada is Ancient Stagira, Aristotle’s birthplace.
+In the village, you’ll find the Alsos of Aristotle, with a compass, pendulum and prism – instruments vital to the work of the mind he conducted here.

 Hidden gems of Halkidiki